 Who are your favourite artists/photographers?

 I have many names of photographers that I admire and inspire me.
 Dorothea Lange, Sebastiao Salgado, Fan Ho, Don McCullin, Jimmy Nelson, Alex Webb, Vivian Maier, Lee Friedlander, and Russell Lee.
 I really like the work of Maude Bardet, Isabel Corthier, Eva Erdmann, Emily Garthwaite, Julia Coddington and India now has a scene of current photographers; from Pablo Bartholomew, Vineet Vohra, Rohit Vohra, Soham Gupta and Suresh Naganathan.

 Has your style of shooting changed since you first started?

 Do you have a favourite place to shoot?

 I like to be in India.
 I have a certain visual, sensory and emotional attachment to it.
-Colours, textures, textiles, faces, places...
+The colours, textures, textiles, faces, and it's places.